California Rules of Court 2026

 (l) Delineation of terms and conditions

-The provider bears the sole responsibility for enforcement of all the terms and conditions of any supervised visitation.
+The provider bears the sole responsibility for enforcement of all the terms and conditions of any supervised visitation and exchange service.
 Unless otherwise ordered by the court, the provider should implement the following terms and conditions:

 (1) Monitor conditions to assure the safety and welfare of the child;

-(2) Enforce the frequency and duration of the visits as ordered by the court;
+(2) Enforce the frequency and duration of the visits and exchanges as ordered by the court;

 (3) Avoid any attempt to take sides with either party;